xcore/sw_motor_control/doc/sw-guide/display.rst

 The procedure for sending a byte to the display is:

    * Select the display using the CS_N signal.
-   * Set the address / data flag (this requires knowing the current port_val as it is on the shared port).
+   * Set the address / data flag.
    * Clock out the 8 bits of data MSB first by:
      - Setting the data pin to the bit value.
      - Setting clock high.